trekirk/arch-dotfiles/vim/README.md

 * nodejs - for CoC
 * npm - nodejs' package manager (for CoC)
 * Pip dependencies: flake8, pylint, pydocstyle, bandit, black, isort, autopep8, proselint

+Language servers:

+* C++: ccls.
+If the language server is not in the package manager by default, check [this webpage](https://stackoverflow.com/questions/71810868/how-to-build-ccls-on-linux-performed-on-fedora).
+* Haskell: haskell-language-server
+* Python: jedi-language-server.
+Install using pip